 Alphabet, Inc. ("Alphabet"), is a publicly listed corporation in the United States ("US").
 Alphabet is Google Australia's ultimate parent company.
-Information related to Alphabet and its consolidated entities and total tax contribution can be found in Alphabet's 10-K and 10-Q filings, which are accessible from https://abc.xyz/investor/ nations) that supports the global internet and allows Australians and others to access to Search, Maps, Translate and other widely used consumer productivity tools.
+Information related to Alphabet and its consolidated entities and total tax contribution can be found in Alphabet's 10-K and 10-Q filings, which are accessible from https://abc.xvz/investor/.

-Alphabet total corporate tax obligations exceeded \$7.8 billion in 2020.
+Alphabet's total corporate tax obligations exceeded \$14.7 billion in 2021.
 The majority of this tax was due in the US, where most of the company's product development takes place.

-Alphabet spends more than US\$27.6 billion, or 15% of its global revenue, on R&D as well as paying for the digital infrastructure (data centers, technology hardware and fibre-optic cabling between
+In 2021 Alphabet spent more than US\$31.6 billion, or 12% of its global revenue, on R&D as well as paying for the digital infrastructure (data centers, technology hardware and fibre-optic cabling between nations) that supports the global internet and allows Australians and others to access to Search, Maps, Translate and other widely used consumer productivity tools.